Dimondheart/Space-Invaders-Game/README.md

 ## Features ##

 ### Current Features ###
-- All normal space invaders features (WIP)
+- Only really the framework :}

 ### Planned Features ###
+- All normal space invaders features
+- Shiny, scale-able vector-based graphics

-At some point in the future, after I have finished implementing the basic Space Invaders features, I may add my own features to this.
+At some point in the future, after I have finished implementing the basic Space Invaders features, I may add my own features to this (see below for some possibilities).

 ### Possible Features/Ideas ###
-- Multiple different "battle zones" that you can warp between.
-This will be a "defense" game mode where if any enemies hit the lower edge of any battle zone, it is game over.
+- A defense game mode, with multiple different "battle zones" that you can warp between.
+If any enemies hit the lower edge of any battle zone, it is game over.
-- Multiplayer option (both classic and the defense game mode mentioned above)
+- Multiplayer option (both classic and, if added, the defense/coop game mode mentioned above)